Your Chiropractor and Advanced Biostructural Correction Practitioner

 After receiving regular ABC treatment for almost a year, my symptoms were much improved.
 The goal of ABC is to have an ‘unawareness’ of your body.
 Most of us, if we stand still for a moment and focus on our body will realise that something hurts or doesn’t feel right.
 This is because it isn’t right.
 Pain often becomes like a background noise you get accustomed to and forget what silence sounds like.
 This is the aim with Advanced Biostructural Correction.

-My wife Carly and I started Rebalance Chiropractic in 2014 and were based at the Shrivenham 100 Business park, and relocated to Faringdon in 2018.
+My wife Carly and I started Rebalance Chiropractic in 2014 and were originally based at the Shrivenham 100 Business park, later relocating to Faringdon in 2018.
 Around this time, Carly stepped down from practising as a chiropractor to embark on a different business venture but is still active in the running of the clinic.
+We now cover the wider Oxfordshire area, including Fernham, Baulking, Hatford, Gainfield, Highworth and Wantage.